wagner89/CSSTalk/README.md

 This means that `em`s will scale according to local font size (which might be inherited), while `rem`s onl;y care about the font-size of the `html` or root element.

-Check out the following example: **https://jsfiddle.net/wagner89/ejqj23g1/4/**
+Check out the following: ---

 Play around changing the font-size for the `html` and the differnet `div`s.
 You can see that using `em` and `rem` give you control over how to scale globally or locally.
 A wonderful article on the subject is [this](https://webdesign.tutsplus.com/tutorials/comprehensive-guide-when-to-use-em-vs-rem--cms-23984) one.